nogibjj/Maknojia_Danish_MP7/README.md

 [![CI](https://github.com/nogibjj/Maknojia_Danish_MP6/actions/workflows/cicd.yml/badge.svg?branch=main)](https://github.com/nogibjj/Maknojia_Danish_MP6/actions/workflows/cicd.yml)

 ## Project Overview
 This project is a python script which interacts with a cloud-based SQL server on Databricks.
-The project requires us to build an ETL pipeline (Extract, Transform & Load) and focus on creating a complex SQL query:
+The project requires us to build an ETL pipeline (Extract, Transform & Load) and focus on creating a complex SQL query.
+The CLI tool makes it easy to perform the ETL commands:

 - Extract: Raw data is accessed via github repo